-A student's academic standing at Centenary is determined by their academic performance.
-A student is either in good standing, on academic probation, or academically dismissed from the University.
+A student's academic standing at Centenary University is determined by his/her academic performance.
+Student’s academic standing is reviewed at the end of each semester.

 Any student with a 2.0 cumulative GPA or above will be considered in Good Academic Standing regardless of the semester the student is in. ** Students with 88 or more earned credits (Seniors): In addition to a 2.0 cumulative GPA, degree completion requires a GPA of 2.0 or better in the declared major(s).
 It is the responsibility of the student to be aware of their GPA in their major, and to communicate any concerns to their academic advisor before applying for their degree.
 Major specific GPAs will not trigger academic warnings or probation.

 Students who earn a cumulative GPA of at least a 1.8 but less than 2.0 at the end of their FIRST semester at Centenary University will receive an academic warning.
 This applies to first time, first semester post-secondary students at Centenary only.
 These students will be allowed to participate in all student activities, including athletics as they are still in Good Academic Standing.
 Students are encouraged to continue to participate in all activities and utilize the resources of the Academic Success and Advising Center.